Brille24/SyliusTierpricePlugin/README.md

 bin/console assets:install
 bin/console translation:update
 ```

+### Integration
+The Bundle overrides the `ProductVariant` class that is provided by Sylius.
+This will be overridden in the `resource.yml` of the Bundle.
+If you want to override that class in your application too, you have to merge the two configurations.

 ## Usage
 First of all you have to set up a product with as many variants as you want.
 Then in each of these variants you can set the tierpricing based on the channels.